-In the year 2020, the administrative supervision powers have focused in the adaptation of the operators' contracts to the regulations contained in article 4 of the TSM Regulation.
+In 2021, the administrative supervision powers have focused on the adaptation of the operators' contracts to the regulations contained in article 4 of the TSM Regulation.
 In this sense, a joint analysis with the practices that could infringe (or be justified) in article 3 of the Regulation has been done, so those that are admissible have their corresponding quote in the contracts.